Free Shipping In Italy For Orders Over 89€ Paperless Shipping

 What does it mean to be a sibling

-Campers’ brothers and sisters can have fun too at Dynamo, with their parents or in dedicated sessions.
-An opportunity to get to know other kids who, like them, live with a disease condition in the family and to start seeing everything from another perspective.
+Campers’ brothers and sisters can also have fun at Dynamo, either with their parents or in dedicated sessions.
+It’s an opportunity for them to connect with other kids who, like them, live with a family member’s illness, allowing them to see things from a different perspective.

-Siblings can enjoy Recreational Therapy even outside the Camp.
-Thanks to the agreement with Triennale Milano, for example, the Dynamo staff has brought its activities to the Lombard capital, in a dedicated space set up inside the Palazzo dell’Arte to create programs for Dynamo Art Factory, Radio Dynamo, Dynamo Musical , Dynamo Studios, a small circus and youtubing activity, aimed free not only for children and young people with serious and chronic diseases, but also for their brothers and sisters in an inclusive way.
-Daily activities started in May, but weekly City Camps are also organized from June to August.
-Furthermore, from the space in the Triennale Milano, the Dynamo staff broadcasts online programs aimed at children with serious illnesses welcomed in hospitals and family homes.
+The benefits of Recreational Therapy extend beyond the Camp.
+Dynamo’s partnership with Triennale Milano allows the staff to bring their activities to the Lombard capital, creating inclusive programs for Dynamo Art Factory, Radio Dynamo, Dynamo Musical, Dynamo Studios, a small circus, and YouTube activities not only for children with serious and chronic illnesses but also for their brothers and sisters.
+This initiative aims to promote inclusivity and provide enjoyable experiences for all participants.
+Daily activities commenced in May, with weekly City Camps scheduled from June to August.
+Additionally, Dynamo staff broadcasts online programs for children with serious illnesses who are in hospitals and family homes from the space in Triennale Milano.

 Source: DYBC MAGAZINE